brycewray/hugo-site/content/privacy/index.md

 ### Twitter

 This site reproduces tweets as purely static text and downloaded images with no [Twitter](https://twitter.com) (or other) tracking involved.
 Each tweet is linked to its original location.
-Any Twitter-based image---including the avatar---that's included with a static tweet does include a Twitter cookie, but **no** trackers.
+Any Twitter-based image --- including the avatar --- that's included with a static tweet does include a Twitter cookie, but **no** trackers.

 ### YouTube